syncfusion-content/windowsforms-docs/WindowsForms/Map/Bubbles.md

 ---
 layout: post
-title: Bubbles | Windows Forms | Syncfusion
+title: Bubbles in Windows-Forms Map Control | Syncfusion
-description: bubbles
+description: Learn here all about Bubbles feature of Syncfusion Windows Forms Map (Maps) control and more.
 platform: windowsforms
 control: Maps
 documentation: ug
 ---

-# Bubbles
+# Bubbles in Windows Forms Map (Maps)

 Bubbles in the maps control represent the under-bound data values of the map.
 Bubbles are scattered throughout the map shapes, which contain bound values.